+Rye Pier can be a very busy landbased fishing destination during the holiday period.
 In 2017 $1.2 million of upgrades were approved for Rye Pier including an extra boat ramp and second pier.
 Rye pier will give you a maximum fishing depth of roughly 6 meters.
 There are many different species of fish that you can target and they all require slightly different setups.
 Squid is likely the most targeted species at Rye pier.
+This is very productive at night time focusing your energies on areas lit up with lights on the pier using size 2.5 and 3.0 squid jigs.
 The area has plenty of weed beds which makes a great ecosystem for squid.
 Cuttlefish and Octopus and will also be welcome bycatch when targeting squid.
 The fishing for squid can be exceptional during the night and the pier is often full of anglers during the dark.
-You can learn more about targeting squid here by reading our detailed guide on How to catch squid at Portsea Pier We have done exceptionally well here on dawn and dusk using black and white coloured squid jigs.
+You can learn more about targeting squid here by reading our detailed guide on How to catch squid.
+We have done exceptionally well here on dawn and dusk using black and white coloured squid jigs.

 If your chasing squid then a light fishing rod between 7.5 foot and 9 foot in length is ideal.
 There are plenty of egi rods on the market fit for purpose.
 I have found myself fishing with a 7 foot 6-inch rod here with great success.
 Having a 300 size reel spooled with 10-pound braid and leader.
 For other fishing in this area, a general-purpose medium fishing outfit is ideal.
 This will allow you to cover a whole range of fish species.
 Perhaps starting with a 7 foot or 8-foot rod paired with a 3000 or 4000 reel spooled with 12-pound lines.